Robertogag/KeepCoding-Bootcamp-Desarrollo-Web-Edicion-XX/README.md

 I come from an economics background and transitioned into technology with a strong focus on systems, data and software development.

+**Industrial Data Engineer | MES & OEE Systems | SQL • Node • React • Python • EUROMAP/Modbus/OPC-UA**

-Over the last 1.6 years, I have been working on real-world system development projects, mainly in backend processes, data modeling and digital solutions for the automotive industry, including OEE-related systems and production environments.
+Over the last year and a half, I have been working on the design and implementation of MES and OEE systems focused on:

-Before this bootcamp, I had already completed technical training in:

-- Big Data
-- Artificial Intelligence
-- Machine Learning

-This program represents the next step in my professional growth, strengthening my profile in full-stack development and modern software engineering practices.
+- real-time acquisition of critical production data
+- industrial process monitoring
+- KPI calculation and control
+- backend logic and database design
+- operational dashboards and system integration

+My work has been closely related to manufacturing environments, where software, industrial connectivity and data engineering must come together to support real operational decisions.

+This bootcamp strengthens that profile by adding a stronger foundation in web development, frontend architecture, backend systems and full-stack application design.

 ---

 ## About the Bootcamp

-The KeepCoding Web Development Bootcamp is an intensive program focused on building complete web development skills from the ground up.
+The KeepCoding Web Development Bootcamp is an intensive program designed to build complete web development skills from fundamentals to production-ready applications.

-The training combines theory and practice across key areas such as:
+The training combines theory and practice across areas such as:

 - programming fundamentals
 - frontend development